Mayor of Seattle

 The mayor of Seattle is the head of the executive branch of the city government of Seattle, Washington.
 The mayor is authorized by the city charter to enforce laws enacted by the Seattle City Council, as well as direct subordinate officers in city departments.
 (The Seattle City Council, the legislative branch of city government, is led by the council president.)

 The mayor serves a four-year term, without term limits, and is chosen in citywide, two-round elections between nonpartisan candidates.

 Since the appointment of Henry A. Atkins in 1869, 56 individuals have held the office of mayor.
 The city elected Bertha Knight Landes, the first female mayor of a major U.S. city, in 1926.
 Several mayors have served non-consecutive terms, while others have resigned or faced recall elections.
 Charles Royer holds the record for longest mayoral tenure in the city's history, serving three full terms from 1978 to 1990.

-Bruce Harrell took office as mayor on January 1, 2022, becoming the first Asian-American and second African-American mayor in Seattle's history.
+Incumbent mayor Katie Wilson took office on January 1, 2026, after defeating incumbent Bruce Harrell in the 2025 Seattle mayoral election.
+She was ceremonially sworn in on January 2.